Helpful information for Oklahomans from wheat fields to city streets.

 Similar to a home inventory, a farm inventory is a detailed list of everything you own on your farm, including tools, equipment, vehicles, machinery, and livestock.
 Use this list to cross-check that everything is covered in your policy.
 The list should include a description of each item, serial number, date of purchase, and estimated value.
 I’ve personally done this and can tell you it will take some time.
 However, it is so good to have on hand and has helped me and my policyholders multiple times.

 Although we hate to see it, emergencies on a farm can happen.
 It’s important for you to prepare an emergency response plan and to share it with any ranch hands, employees and family members.
 Your farm is your livelihood, but ultimately it’s important for you to find safety in the event of an emergency.
-Don’t worry, with OKFB Insurance your assets can be covered.
+Don’t worry, OKFB Insurance can help cover your assets.

 All in all, these are just a handful of key takeaways from my past six years of experience with insuring farms and ranches, just like yours.
-At OKFB, we’re dedicated to making sure you and your livelihood are protected.
+At OKFB, we dedicate ourselves to ensuring the protection of you and your livelihood.
 Reach out to me or another local agent if you have any questions or need to review your Farm and Ranch Insurance policy.

 Thanks for reading!

 The information on this website is not a contract, as it is provided for general information to explain potential types of insurance coverages.
 Further, descriptions do not refer to any specific contract of insurance and they do not modify any definitions, exclusions or any other provision expressly stated in any contracts of insurance.
 Please read actual policy documents for important details on coverages, exclusions, limits, conditions, and terms.
 If there is any conflict between the summary and/or information on this website versus the policy documents, the policy documents shall control.
 Please contact an Oklahoma Farm Bureau Mutual Insurance Company (OFBMIC) Agent to learn more about insurance coverages offered by and through OFBMIC.